gitpold/master-thesis-mlops/README.md

 Contents:
-- ADRs for comparing MLOps architectures, paltforms, and tools
+- ADRs for comparing MLOps architectures, platforms, and tools
 - Protocols of the conducted user tests